AI mentions in earnings calls

 Zones are fixed, not fitted: 0–15 frozen, 15–40 cool, 40–60 balanced, 60–85 heated, 85–100 overheated.
 Both tails are failure zones by construction — that is the editorial thesis, stated upfront rather than hidden in the scale.

-Readings are editorial estimates compiled from public filings, surveys and press review.
-They are directional, not precise — built to compare quarters, not to trade on.
+The four editorial indicators and the composite are directional estimates compiled from surveys and press review — built to compare the shape of quarters, not to trade on.
+Even the two anchored figures are point-in-time and will drift.
 Not investment advice.